How To Change Your Baby's Early Waking

 Are there any changes in my baby’s sleep environment that occur during these times?

 One of the biggest culprits of early mornings is the rising of the sun.
 Even a tiny bit of light coming into your baby’s room can cause them to stay awake during the 4-6 am timeframe.
-The reason for this is that our melatonin levels are dropping off drastically at this point in our night.
-Any bit of light can signal to the brain that it is time to get up.
-This combined with low melatonin levels results in your baby having trouble falling back asleep.
+Especially in the summer months when the sun is streaming into your little one’s room, sleeping in can be difficult.

 Solution to too much light: